When to Harvest Music Garlic: Storage and Curing Guide

 How do you tell when Music garlic is ready to harvest?

 Harvest Music garlic when the lower one-third to one-half of the leaves have turned brown while four to six upper leaves remain green.
-This timing helps ensure the bulbs have developed fully while retaining enough wrapper layers for good storage.
+This timing can balance bulb development with retaining enough wrapper layers for curing and storage.

 How long can you store Music garlic?